By Luis Jaime Acosta and Balazs Koranyi

 Colombia controls only its own notices, and there is a "red notice" filed by the United States for Nijmeijer, alias Alexandra, which has not been lifted, the spokesman said.

 In a statement published on Monday, the FARC insisted it had the right to select delegation members, and said Nijmeijer would take part.
-But it was not clear if she would travel to Oslo or take part only in the Cuban leg of the talks.
+It is believed she would take part in the Cuban leg of the talks.

 While security has improved since a U.S.-backed offensive against FARC rebels and drug barons began a decade ago, the security forces have been unable to land a decisive blow.
 That has left Santos vulnerable ahead of elections in 2014.